WHEN IN TEXAS, DO NOT BE NEGLIGENT

-- In Texas, the citizens are allowed to file suit against any government offices or agencies.
-Usually, a government entity is protected from such lawsuits under the “sovereign immunity” act; however, in Texas, this act is waived.
+- In Texas, citizens can file suit against any government offices or agencies.
+Usually, a government entity is protected from such lawsuits under the “sovereign immunity” act; however, this act is waived in Texas.

 - The Texas Advance Directives Act allows a doctor, health care professional, or facility to end the life-supporting treatment of a patient.

 - A plaintiff claiming negligence will be eligible to receive damages if and only if their share of the liability is equal to or less than 50%.